 NAMI National Public Policy Platform – The Public Policy Platform articulates where The National Alliance on Mental Illness stands on issues related to its goal of helping individuals and families affected by mental illness build better lives.

 NAMI California Advocacy and Legislation site – NAMI California takes an active role in California’s legislative process.
 Each year, they select a package of legislation to support, and they also identify legislation that may negatively impact individuals with mental illness, which they will oppose or seek to amend.
 NAMI California makes decisions about legislation based on the NAMI guiding policy document, the NAMI California Public Policy Platform.
-NAMI California provides resources for local NAMI affiliates and individuals who want to impact legislation and otherwise advocate for improvements to mental health in their communities
+NAMI California provides resources for local NAMI affiliates and individuals who want to impact legislation and otherwise advocate for improvements to mental health in their communities.
+The NAMI CA Advocacy Toolkit has tips on how to be an effective CA state mental health advocate.
+You can also review this Overview of the California Legislative Process.

 California State Association of Counties Legislative Trackingthis non profit organization representing the interests of California’s counties has an excellent legislative tracking page.
 Select “Keyword” and enter “mental health” for a list of mental health related legislation.